-- Participation in class and activities: Participation is demonstrated through the creation of a collage, discussion of course readings and activities, and participation in the patient simulations.
-An additional 5% bonus marks are available for interacting with simulated patients.
-See comments under Participation. - An essay in which the student describes and analyzes interactions in order to demonstrate her/his understanding of interpersonal communication theory in action. - A midterm examination that tests the student's understanding of the course textbook, Everyday encounters.
+- Participation in class and activities: Participation is demonstrated through the creation of a collage, discussion of course readings and activities, and participation in the patient simulations. - An essay in which the student describes and analyzes interactions in order to demonstrate her/his understanding of interpersonal communication theory in action. - A midterm examination that tests the student's understanding of the course textbook, Everyday encounters.